 - Once your payment is received, within 10 days you will receive an email message from the Department of Economics with a link to a supplemental form.

 - Ensure that official GRE scores (if applicable) are submitted.
-When requesting that scores be reported, make sure you include our department code (see our GRE scores page) as well as the institution code.
+When requesting that scores be reported, make sure you include our institution code (see our GRE scores page).

-- Ensure acceptable official English Language Facility test scores (if applicable) are submitted.
+- Ensure acceptable official English Language Proficiency test scores (if applicable) are submitted.

 - When you have completed the SGS online form and the department's supplementary form and have paid the application fee, and all official transcripts and test scores have been received, we will start evaluating your application.

-- After the application deadline, you can email the Graduate Assistant updated information about your grades (scan oficial transcripts).
+- After the application deadline, email the Graduate Assistant updated information about your grades (scan oficial transcripts).
 These updates will be used in a best effort basis.

 - NOTE: Do not mail us any additional documents (e.g. research papers, theses, statement of purpose, c.v.).
 They will be discarded.

-If you are applying to a collaborative or combined program, you must read the instructions on this page and in addition review the application procedures of the other department and ensure that all required documents have been received by the other department.
-Please read the respective collaborative program application and program information, as application deadlines to the collaborative program may differ from ours.
+If you are applying to the Law and Economics combined program, you must read the instructions on this page and in addition review the application procedures of the Faculty of Law and ensure that all required documents have been received by the Department of Economics and the Faculty of Law.
+Note that the application deadlines of the Faculty of Law may differ from ours.

-For information or assistance on applying and the online application please contact:
+For information or assistance on applying and the online application process please contact:

 Graduate Assistant, MA and PhD Programs